 The Graduate School is led by Professor Tiantian Zhang and is based in DG02 on Talbot Campus.

 Head of the Graduate School

-I go to the gym regularly in my spare time.
-I’m also a keen swimmer, which I did competitively for a time while growing up in China.
-I also like going to the theatre.
+I go to gym regularly in my spare time.
+I’m also a keen swimmer and have regularly participated Swimathon challenge for good causes.
+I also like reading and going to the theatre.